devleaks/followthegreens/docs/beta.md

 If you have an issue, please submit this file with the issue.

-Pleas DO INCLUDE the `XPPython3Log.txt` file as well as it contains Python specific errors (that might not prevent FtG from PARTIALLY working).
+Please DO ALSO INCLUDE the `XPPython3Log.txt` file as well as it contains Python specific errors (that might not prevent FtG from working).

 # Rabbit Loop

-Rabbit Loop has had little change.
+Rabbit Loop had little change.
 I just added a clean stop function and a clean restart function.

 # Flight Loop